Text by CLOT Magazine

 Renowned media-artist Quayola is presenting his very first music project, Transient, an album made in collaboration with musician and technologist Seta and an accompanying performance with video projections which will be presented at Sonar By Day on June 16th.
 We are delighted to premiere a video presentation of the live show.
-The album, which will be released on May 20th, is the first publication on the Quayola studio Label.
+The album will be released on May 20th and is the first publication on the Quayola studio Label.

 The project continues Quayola’s research on traditional artistic techniques in the context of the human-machine relationship, this time gradually withdrawing from formal subjects and giving way to the computational substance: the algorithm.
 As veritable pictorial material, the algorithm becomes the real, tangible subject.
 Its aesthetic value now prevails over the functional one.

 Both Quayola and Seta skillfully manipulate complex algorithmic systems to generate the rules by which pianos and paintings are freed from hand gestures.
 In penetrating deep computational logic, Transient upends the relationship between human and machine, creating a uniquely expressive ‘non-human’ compositional modality.
 Infinite notes and chromatic elements multiply and articulate themselves in unison.
 Data creates organic infused patterns and looped, recurrent rhythms and polyrhythms.